 "We commend Houghton College for reducing the institution's carbon impact while stimulating growth in the solar energy industry," said Sanjiv Mahan, chief operating officer of WGL Energy.
 "We look forward to completing more projects throughout New York with our diversified offerings across the energy spectrum."

-The project has been made possible in part by New York's solar policies, which have supported rapid development through incentives, supportive permitting procedures and other programs to get more solar deployed.
-This past spring, the State's NY-Sun initiative awarded $46 million for large-scale solar energy projects through the NY-Sun Competitive PV Program administered by the New York State Energy Research and Development Authority.
+The project has been made possible in part by New York's solar policies, which have supported rapid development through a $1 billion commitment to solar, supportive permitting procedures and other programs to get more solar deployed.

 Houghton College continues to remain committed to environmental conservation through both institutional application and through education.
 The college recently hosted lectures by Dr. Katharine Hayhoe, one of the nation's foremost climate experts who was named one of Time Magazine's 2014 One Hundred Most Influential People in the World.